syncfusion-content/maui-docs/MAUI/Button/Customization.md

 {% endhighlight %}
 {% endtabs %}

+## LineBreakMode
+The `LineBreakMode` allows you to wrap or truncate the text.
+The default value of this property is `WordWrap`.
+The following other options are available in `LineBreakMode`:

+ * `NoWrap` - Avoids the text wrap.
+ * `WordWrap` - Wraps the text by words.
+ * `CharacterWrap` - Wraps the text by character.
+ * `HeadTruncation` - Truncates the text at the start.
+ * `MiddleTruncation` - Truncates the text at the center.
+ * `TailTruncation` - Truncates the text at the end.

 ## Background Customization

 The background of the button can be customized by its background color, border color, border width and corner radius.